Hervar77/infinity-doc/mkdocs/api/infinity.stream.md

 Parameters:

 - value: `string`
-  >the string to be written
+  >The string to be written.

 - encoding: [`infinity.encoding`](infinity.encoding.md), optional
-  >an [infinity.encoding](infinity.encoding.md) enum for the string
+  >An [infinity.encoding](infinity.encoding.md) enum for the string.

 - append: `boolean`, optional
-  >whether to append the string to previously written data or to overwrite it
+  >Whether to append the string to previously written data or to overwrite it.

 Example: